 It took me about 20 minutes of paddling like crazy….
 You couldn’t take a break, because every time you stopped paddling the wind would just pick you up and push you backwards all the distance you had just covered was gone ha ha.

-I guess this whole corona virus lock down is a bit like that.
+I guess this whole pandemic has been a bit like that.
 If we stop paddling now, before we actually arrive to safety, we might just go backwards.
 Love how these St.Lucian guys rigged up a sheet of plastic to save their arms from paddling.

 Comments will be approved before showing up.